TylerTweedie/MyDFIR-SOC-analyst/README.md

 ## Objective

-I completed a 30-day SOC Analyst Challenge where I used the ELK stack (Elasticsearch, Logstash, and Kibana) to analyze and investigate logs from a virtual machine.
+I used the ELK stack (Elasticsearch, Logstash, and Kibana) to analyze and investigate logs from a virtual machine.
 Throughout the challenge, I identified and examined various simulated cyber attacks, gaining hands-on experience in threat detection, log correlation, and incident response within a SIEM environment.

 <br>